CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/phantom-item.md

 ### Example

-We have a beverage – Product-A. One piece consists of packaging (Bottle-01, Label-01, Top-01) and actual drink (Recipe-01), a separate Bill of Materials.
-Packaging elements can be bought or produced and taken from inventory during production.
-But drink (as a Phantom Item) can never be used on a separate Manufacturing Order (just for Recipe-01) nor goes into stock - it can only be produced during the Product-A production process and be a part of it.
-It also means that the drink is not received at Warehouse and then issued for the Product-A production process.
-Still, all the elements enter the manufacturing process together, which results in Product-A:
+In a beverage production setup, consider Product-A, a finished beverage.
+Its Bill of Materials (BOM) consists of:

+- Packaging materials – Bottle-01, Label-01, Top-01 (which can be purchased or stored in inventory).
+- The drink itself – Recipe-01 (a separate BOM that defines the beverage formulation).

+While the packaging materials can be stocked and retrieved from inventory, the drink (Recipe-01) is a Phantom Item.
+This means:

+- It cannot be produced through a separate Manufacturing Order (MO).
+- It does not exist in inventory or get stored in a warehouse.
+- It is only created as part of the Product-A manufacturing process.

+When a Manufacturing Order for Product-A is generated, the Recipe-01 automatically expands, adding its components and production steps directly into the MO.

 ![Manufacturing Order](./media/phantom-item/phantom-item-manufacturing-order.webp)

-As seen in the screenshot above, the Phantom from the master Bill of Materials exploded on connected a Manufacturing Order: every Item from Recipe-01 was added to the Manufacturing Order → Items tab.
-Because of it, there is no need to create a separate Manufacturing Order for the Recipe-01 Bill of Materials (as we would have to do if it was a Semi-finished Product).
-Note that Operations defined for the Phantom in its Production Process are also added to the Operations tab.
+In the screenshot above, the Phantom Item from the master Bill of Materials (BOM) has been expanded within the Manufacturing Order (MO).
+As a result, all components of Recipe-01 have been automatically added to the Items tab of the MO.
+This eliminates the need to create a separate Manufacturing Order for Recipe-01, as would be necessary for a Semi-finished Product.
+Additionally, any Operations defined for the Phantom in its Production Process are automatically included in the Operations tab.

-You can check what Phantom Items were used on a specific Manufacturing Order in the WIP Items tab:
+To review which Phantom Items were used in a particular Manufacturing Order, you can check the WIP Items tab:

 ![WIP Item](./media/phantom-item/phantom-item-WIP-tab.webp)